Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 There are differences between being dizzy and lightheaded.
 Whatever you call it, it’s not unusual, but it is worth noting.
-And it’s important to find what’s behind it and how to know when you need to get help.
+And it’s important to understand what’s behind it and when you need to get help.

 People may feel dizzy in many situations.
 You might feel dizzy along with feeling anxious or stressed.
 Or if you’re having a migraine.
 Dizziness sometimes goes with motion sickness.